MAGALA-RICHARD/apsimNGpy/docs/source/api.rst

           - CultivarName (str, required): Name of the cultivar (e.g., 'laila').

-          - commands (str, required): A strings representing the parameter paths to be edited.
+          - variable_spec (str, required): A strings representing the parameter paths to be edited.
                          Example: ('[Grain].MaximumGrainsPerCob.FixedValue', '[Phenology].GrainFilling.Target.FixedValue')

           - values: values for each command (e.g., (721, 760)).